-To provide a real-time modelling tool for the decision support system (DSS) as part of the pioneering integrated corridor management initiative on the Interstate 15 (I-15) corridor in San Diego.
+To provide a real-time modeling tool for the decision support system (DSS) as part of the pioneering integrated corridor management system (ICMS) on Interstate 15 (I-15) in San Diego.

-SANDAG expects the ICM project to help with the implementation of multimodal and smart growth principles, to improve safety throughout the corridor, increase traveller information mechanisms, institutional partnerships and networked transportation systems, both during recurrent and non-recurrent conditions.
-The USDOT’s end objective is to roll out ICM nationwide, so that every large city can derive some benefit from what is being achieved in San Diego.
+SANDAG expects the ICMS project to help with the implementation of multimodal and smart growth principles, to improve safety throughout the corridor, increase traveler information mechanisms, institutional partnerships and networked transportation systems, both during recurrent and non-recurrent conditions.
+The USDOT’s final objective is to roll out the ICMS nationwide, so that every large city can derive some benefit from what is being achieved in San Diego.

-The I-15 ICMS project is one of the first working examples of management integrated with prediction, which allows the anticipatory administration of an area that is very complex in terms of transport and mobility.
+The I-15 ICMS is one of the first working examples of management integrated with prediction.
+Predicting rather than reacting allows the anticipatory administration of an area that is very complex in terms of transport and mobility.

-This project aims to operate and manage individual transport systems as a unified corridor including the highway network, toll lanes, the surrounding arterials and the public transport network in the area.
-The I-15 ICMS is designed to optimise capacity and efficiency, reducing delays and obtaining more reliable journey times without the need for investment in additional infrastructure (namely, more lanes for private traffic).
+This project aims to operate and manage individual transport systems as a unified corridor, including the highway network, toll lanes, the surrounding arterials and the public transport network in the area.
+The I-15 ICMS is designed to optimize capacity and efficiency, reducing delays and obtaining more reliable journey times without the need for investment in additional infrastructure (namely, more lanes for private traffic).